-Professor in Economics and the College; Managing Editor, Review of Economic Studies; Affiliated Faculty, Masters in Computational Social Science Program
+Ann L. and Lawrence B. Buttenwieser Professor in the Kenneth C. Griffin Department of Economics and the College; Managing Editor, Review of Economic Studies; Affiliated Faculty, Masters in Computational Social Science Program

-Dr. Bonhomme is a Professor in Economics and the College; Managing Editor for the Review of Economic Studies; and Affiliated Faculty for the Masters in Computational Social Science Program.
-His research interests include: microeconometrics and econometric theory, with a special interest in latent variable modeling and panel data; and labor economics.
+Dr. Bonhomme is the Ann L. and Lawrence B. Buttenwieser Professor in the Kenneth C. Griffin Department of Economics and the College; Managing Editor for the Review of Economic Studies; and Affiliated Faculty for the Masters in Computational Social Science Program.
+His research interests include: microeconometrics and econometric theory, with a special interest in latent variable modeling and panel data, and labor economics.
 He completed his PhD at CREST and Université Paris I, under the supervision of Jean-Marc Robin.

 Keywords: Earnings Dynamics, Consumption, Latent Variables.

 Summary: We develop a flexible framework to study the nonlinear relationship between shocks to household earnings and consumption over the life cycle.

 Keywords: Panel data, quantile regression, Expectation-Maximization.

 Summary: We introduce a class of quantile regression estimators for short panels.
 Our correlated random-effects approach uses quantile regressions as flexible tools to model conditional distributions.